Manuel Metzger: Career

 Continuing with Black Falcon through 2018, Metzger finished second overall in the 24 Hours of Nürburgring, before scoring two overall wins in the VLN Series and making a cameo appearance at the 24 Hours of Spa.
 At the end of 2018, Metzger made a one-off appearance in the Blancpain GT Series Asia season-finale at Ningbo for Indigo Racing.
 In his first weekend in Asia, Metzger finished third overall in both races and ended the year 14th in the Silver Cup standings.

 Metzger then continued with Black Falcon in 2019, taking two overall VLN Series wins and an SP7 class win as he ended the year third in the SP9 standings.
 During 2019, Metzger also returned to the Blancpain GT World Challenge Asia, in which he raced for Solite Indigo Racing alongside Roelof Bruins.
 Racing in all but four rounds, Metzger took his maiden series win at Buriram, before taking further wins at Fuji and Yeongam to end the year fifth as Bruins won the title.
 Across the following three years, Metzger mainly raced with Haupt Racing Team as they mainly competed in Nürburgring-based races and partook in the Dubai 24 Hours twice, most notably winning it overall in 2020 for Black Falcon.

 Following a one-year hiatus from racing after departing the Mercedes stable, Metzger returned to the NLS in 2024, driving for Black Falcon alongside Jimmy Broadbent, Steve Alvarez Brown and Misha Charoudin in the SP8T class.
 After taking three class wins and finishing second in the SP8T class at the 24 Hours of Nürburgring in his first season driving a BMW M4 GT4 Evo, Metzger remained with them for 2025.
+In his second season in the SP8T class, Metzger won the NLS1 in class and was runner-up in both the season's standings and the 24 Hours of Nürburgring.

+In 2026, Metzger continued with Black Falcon as he and the trio stepped up to the AT 2 class.